Chrysler Valiants, Valiant Chargers, Valiant Pacers,

 and other cars of Chrysler Australia

-In 1972, Modern Motor tested the 265 cid E38 Charger and achieved a 14.8 second quarter mile time, with 0-60 mph coming up in a mere 6.3 seconds.
-0-100 took 17.2 seconds.
-By comparison, the Ford Falcon GT, powered by a big 351 cid V8, took 15.1 seconds in the quarter mile, 7.7 seconds in the 0-60, and 19.2 seconds in the 0-100 — making it considerably slower than the similarly sized Charger with its “mere” straight-six.
-The Holden Monaro GTS, powered by the inevitable GM 35o V8, was far slower: 9.3 seconds 0-60 (around the same as a base PT Cruiser), 15.3 seconds in the quarter mile, and a full 24.6 seconds 0-100.
+In 1972, Modern Motor tested the 265 cid E38 Valiant Charger and achieved a 14.8 second quarter mile time, with 0-60 mph coming up in a mere 6.3 seconds.
+The car did 0-100 in 17.2 seconds.
+By comparison, the Ford Falcon GT, powered by a big 351 V8, took 15.1 seconds in the quarter mile, 7.7 seconds in the 0-60, and 19.2 seconds in the 0-100 — considerably slower than the Charger.
+The Holden Monaro GTS, powered by the GM 35o V8, was even slower: 9.3 seconds 0-60 (around the same as a base PT Cruiser), 15.3 seconds in the quarter mile, and a full 24.6 seconds 0-100.

 American Valiants: Q, R, and S - 1960-62

-In 1951, Chrysler bought a controlling interest in the company and renamed it Chrysler Australia Ltd., with the goal of making a full range of vehicles with 90% local content.
-They started assembling American-designed cars, including the Royal and Phoenix; starting in 1958 they also imported and built Simcas.
+valiant 225 logoIn 1951, Chrysler bought a controlling interest in the company and renamed it Chrysler Australia Ltd., aiming to make a full range of cars with 90% local content.
+They started assembling American-designed cars, including the Royal and Phoenix; starting in 1958 they also imported and built the French Simcas.

-The S series took over one or two months later, and featured a larger gas tank, better braking, lower maintenance, and a three on the column manual transmission replacing the apparently balky console shift (the pushbutton automatic continued).
-10,009 S Series were made, with local assembly from largely American components.
+The Valiant S series took over one or two months later, and featured a larger gas tank, better braking, lower maintenance, and a three on the column manual transmission replacing the apparently balky console shift (the pushbutton automatic continued).
+10,009 S Series Valiant cars were made, with local assembly from largely American components.
 Cosmetic differences included a finer mesh grille, neater tail lights beneath the fin, and a Valiant logo replacing the dummy spare.

 Wheels tested the R&S series (with standard 3.7 liter slant six) and found it did 0-50 in 9.5 seconds, the quarter mile in 19.3 seconds.